TO TOP

 Recent academic positions

-Current position: Postdoctoral Research Associate at Ruhr University Bochum, Faculty of Medicine, Institute for General Practice and Family Medicine
+Since August 2021: Postdoctoral Research Associate at Ruhr University Bochum, Faculty of Medicine, Institute for General Practice and Family Medicine

 December 2019 - July 2021: DAAD PRIME Postdoctoral Fellow at the chair for Cultural Psychology of Knowledge, Faculty of Social Science, Ruhr University Bochum

-Susana Carmona
+Dr. Susana Carmona

 During my research work, I have a focus on the anthropology of development, posing my ethnographic attention in development projects and the relations between indigenous and peasant communities, the State, and multinational corporations.
 I have engaged in dialogue with political ecology, postcolonial theory and science and technology studies, to inquire for the power relations, the role of technologies and the production of knowledge in contexts of resource extraction.
 I am especially interested in indigenous social movements and their networks with international activism, and how in these we can observe the emergence of a post-extractivism thought that disrupts and entails potentials for change in our fossil-fueled global economy.